 The Sour Notes showed off their indie-pop punch with abandon.
-The foursome was led by animated spark plug, singer/guitarist Paul Boulander, who jumped in place excitedly in the tight confines and played a feverish guitar.
-Boulander was backed by equally energetic band mates Jessica June Kim on keyboards, Amarah Ulghani on bass, and anchored by Erin Howell on drums.
+The foursome was led by animated spark plug, singer/guitarist Jared Boulanger, who jumped in place excitedly in the tight confines and played a feverish guitar.
+Boulanger was backed by equally energetic band mates Jessica June Kim on keyboards, Amarah Ulghani on bass, and anchored by Erin Howell on drums.

-The band powered through their set splitting playing time between five songs from their soon to be released fifth album, Do What May.
+The band powered through their set splitting playing time between five songs from their soon to be released fifth album, Do What May, and earlier material.
 The band kicked off the evening with the title track, What Do May, with its lively dance beat intro.
 The song quickly shifted into a gritty driven rocker with a camouflaged pop groove.

-The Sour Notes continued with a track from What Do May, including Two Hands Wait, with its darkly, haunting descending guitar and bass lines and carnival keyboards on top.
+The Sour Notes continued with a track from What Do May, including Two Hands Wait, with its dark, haunting descending guitar and bass lines and carnival keyboards over top.
 The focused four-piece gave the song even more urgency and a sinister delivery coinciding with the edgy horror video compliments of band friend and director, Paul Avellino.